Vitalizful/Py-Rex/README.md

 Py-Rex is a Python based regular expression extractor and so much more!

+The files are set up for a RECIST extraction on medical reports of CT scans.
+The scripts are able to perform on other types of files, but you will have to modify the regexex in listRegex.txt, listVarRes.csv and var_rules to do so.

 How to use is :

 1) Download all the files from this repository